LlewBach/aj-builder/README.md

 ## Strategy

-This website is for a builder/handyman to function essentially as an extended business card.
+This website is for a builder/handyman, with the aim of functioning essentially as an extended business card.

-The handyman...
+Handyman's goals...
-- Wants to be found
+- wants to be found
-- Wants the platform to inspire sense of **trust** and reliability in potential clients
+- wants the platform to inspire sense of **trust** and reliability in potential clients
-- Wants a means of receiving quote requests
+- wants a means of receiving quote requests

-The buyer...
+Buyer's goals...
 - wants to find a good builder
 - wants **assurance** as to handyman's quality and character
 - wants a convenient means of contacting the handyman and of requesting quotes for jobs

+Target audience
+- homeowners, the majority without subject expertise
+- property managers, who will probably have a variety of tasks to do on a regular basis

+Unique selling proposition
+- Anthony Jones is an experienced builder who charges reasonable prices, as opposed to most other tradesmen whose prices still remain high after the demand of the COVID era

 Considerations
 - Unlike B2C interactions, which depend more on impulsive decision making on the part of customers, hiring a builder is more like a B2B consideration.
 This is because hiring a builder is more of a serious commitment, both financially and because one has to live with the result thereafter.
 For this reason, providing assurance is paramount.